 Preaching boring sermons is inexcusable.
-When God gave us the Bible, He chose not to give us a dry, boring, theological textbook (well, except for some of those genealogies and ritual details).
-Instead He gave us an engaging, humorous, tear-jerking, tragic, bloody, beautiful, romantic, adventurous, puzzling, embarrassing, fascinating account of His efforts to covenant with humankind for more than four millennia.
+When God gave us the Bible, He chose not to give us a dry, boring theological textbook (except for some of those genealogies and ritual details).
+Instead, He gave us an engaging, humorous, tear-jerking, tragic, bloody, beautiful, romantic, adventurous, puzzling, embarrassing, fascinating account of His efforts to covenant with humankind for more than four millennia.
 You can say these things and many more about the Bible, but you can't say it is boring.
-Why in the world then, would you content yourself to put your congregation to sleep when you have such a resource to preach from?
+Why in the world, then, would you content yourself to put your congregation to sleep when you have such a resource to preach from?

-I have so far in this chapter warned you of the deadliness of distractions and showed you the pulpit demeanors that work; freedom from self-consciousness, enjoying what you are doing, gravitas, and courage.
-Now let's look at the basic building block of sermons: words.
+So far in this chapter, I have warned you of the deadliness of distractions and showed you the pulpit demeanors that work freedom from self-consciousness, enjoying what you are doing, gravitas, and courage.
+Now, let's look at the basic building block of sermons: words.
 The right word in the right place demands attention from your audience like nothing else.
-Mark Twain said, "The difference between the right word, and the almost right word is the difference between lightning and the lightning bug."
+Mark Twain said, "The difference between the right and almost right words is the difference between lightning and the lightning bug."
 And he was right.
 Words can inform us; they can also inspire us.
 Words can cause us to know more; they can also cause us to be more.
 The careful choice of words is vital to good preaching.
 Action verbs are better than passive.
 Gripping modifiers turn ordinary nouns into attention holders, and rhythm and cadence move your congregation toward the moment of decision.
-Used sparingly, even the much-ridiculed alliteration can make a phrase a memorable event.
+Used s p a ringly, e v e n the much-ridiculed alliteration can make a phrase a memorable event.

 Preaching is not writing because listening is not reading.
 There is no opportunity for the hearer to turn back a page or two to review what she missed while her mind wandered.
 Repetition is the only tool a preacher has to offer the hearer a chance to catch up.
-And while repetition is an effective tool, it is better to hold their attention in the first place.
+And while repetition is an effective tool, it is better to hold their attention first.
 Attention cannot be demanded; it must be coaxed, carefully held, and nurtured, or it is lost.
 We accomplish these things by the use of dramatic imagery and memorable language.
 This is the power of well-chosen words.

-Just as hammer and nails are the tools of the carpenter, words are the tools of the preacher.
+Just as hammers and nails are the carpenter's tools, words are the preacher's tools.
 In communicating our thoughts, using the right tool for the job makes all the difference.